-- Keep both the CTCSS switches located on the Audio Control Module in the "OFF" (down) position. - Keep the power switches on the TX A, RX A, TX B, and RX B in the "NORM" position. - Keep the MIC MODE on the TX B in the "ANALOG" position. - Keep the A/B Audio Select Switch on the System Monitor Module at the center position.
+- Keep both the CTCSS switches located on the Audio Control Module in the "OFF" (down) position. - Keep the power switches on the TX A, RX A, TX B, and RX B in the "NORM" position. - Keep the MIC MODE on the TX B in the "ANALOG" position. - Keep the A/B Audio Select Switch on the System Monitor Module at the center position to disable audio to the speaker.